dmytroZherebko/net-suite/README.md

 ## npm command

-- `npm run dev` - develop with watch and webpack-dev-server
+- `npm run dev` - develop with watch and webpack-dev-server(up server on 3000 port)
-- `npm run build` - build js and css to docs/ folder
+- `npm run build` - build js and css to build/ folder

 ## Stack